 As with all doctoral programs, the Ph.D. in Counseling Psychology places a strong value on engaging in the research process.
 Faculty supervise research teams that provide students with opportunities to gain experience with the research process, present at conferences, and publish.
 Current teams are studying GLBT issues, international issues, health disparities, career development, multicultural and early family career issues, wellness, animal-assisted therapy, and masculinity.

 The program admits 7-8 students each year.
 Applicants are admitted once each year and are expected to begin coursework in the Fall semester; applicants for Spring admission are not considered.
 Students entering with a master's degree are expected to spend a minimum of three years in residence in Memphis and then complete a predoctoral internship in their fourth year.
 Students complete 78 hours of coursework in the substantive areas of psychology and counseling psychology, 12 hours of dissertation credit, and 9 hours of internship credit.

 Clinical Training Opportunities

-The Memphis urban area provides a wide variety of field training sites including mental health centers, hospitals/medical settings, college counseling centers, prisons, rehabilitation agencies, and independent practices.
+The Memphis area provides a wide variety of field training sites including mental health centers, hospitals/medical settings, college counseling centers, prisons, rehabilitation agencies, and independent practices.
 Students typically enroll in their first practicum placement in the summer of their first year.
 Most students enroll in four or five practica semesters during the program

 Student Financial Aid

 Support is available through Graduate Assistantships in research, teaching, or administrative work.
-The Department Chair, Dr. Steven West, makes assistantship assignments.
+The Department Chair, Steve West, makes assistantship assignments.
 Selected community training sites appropriate for professional counseling psychologists offer paid external placements that provide experience, training, and monetary stipends through University-funded grants for some students.
 A limited number of scholarships are available through the Graduate School.
 Details are available in the Graduate Catalog.
 Eligible students may also apply for available grants and loans.